kauefraga/pavus/README.md

 ## Contributing

-Feel free to contribute, opening an issue to report a bug, suggest a CLI change, an improvement or a feature.
+Feel free to contribute, opening an issue to report a bug or suggesting a CLI change, an improvement or a feature.

 ### How to contribute